megascrapper/factordb-rust/README.md

 ## Feature wishlist
 - [ ] Async mode
 - [ ] More testing
+- [ ] get the queried number as BigInt
-- [ ] A method to get unique factors
+- [x] A method to get unique factors
 - [x] Have the internal representation be in native bigint instead of a String (may require breaking change).

 ## License